-My teaching and writing investigate and analyze the intersection of civic engagement and digital media, particularly as they impact social justice issues.
+My teaching and writing investigates and analyzes the intersection of civic engagement and digital media, particularly as they relate to social justice issues.

 I am currently working on The Redemption Project, a multimedia documentary project that tells the stories of “juvenile lifers,” people who are serving life without parole for crimes they were convicted of when they were teenagers.
 Pennsylvania currently has more juvenile lifers – about 500 – than any state in the country.
 There are currently some than 2,500 juvenile lifers in the United States.
 In every other country in the world combined there are 0.

-I was a reporter and editor for The Associated Press and Agence France-Presse and newspapers in the former Soviet Union, the British West Indies, Alaska and Williamsport, Pennsylvania.
+I was a reporter and editor for The Associated Press and Agence France-Presse and newspapers in Eastern Europe, the former Soviet Union, the British West Indies, Alaska and Williamsport, Pennsylvania.

-I live in the West Philadelphia neighborhood of Spruce Hill.
+I live in the West Philadelphia neighborhood of Walnut Hill.
 My wife Julija and I founded the website West Philly Local, which covers our neighborhood and others in West Philly.